 - Not allowing others to touch your incisions

 It may take a few days before you are comfortable enough to return to your normal diet or return to work.

 Call Your Doctor

 Call your doctor if any of these occur:

-- Excess bleeding or drainage from the incision sites
+- Excess bleeding or pus from the wound

-- Signs of dehydration, such as not urinating for 8 or more hours
+- Signs of dehydration such as not passing urine for 8 or more hours

 If you think you have an emergency, call for emergency medical services right away.